vajra-satish/Getting-and-cleaning-data/README.md

 # Readme
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tide data that can be used for later analysis.

 The data linked to from the course website represent data collected from the accelerometers